BWDaniels97/QA-SFIA-1/README.md

 ## My App Idea

 My basic app idea consisted of a simple app that allowed the user to add artists to an artists database and then add gigs to a gig database of those said artists.
-The app will also let the user dlete gigs and update them.
+The app will also let the user delete gigs and update them.

 ## Jira Board